Ardelyx, Inc. (Nasdaq: $ARDX) Stock Hub: Record Q2 Revenue With the IBSRELA Guidance Cut, XPHOZAH Access and ACCEL Phase 3

 RDX10531 is an early but strategically important program because it signals that Ardelyx does not want to be valued forever as a two-brand tenapanor company.
 Management describes RDX10531 as a next-generation NHE3 inhibitor with potential application across multiple therapeutic areas.
 The company has indicated that it is completing preclinical development activities in advance of an IND submission planned for the second half of 2026, with Phase 1 initiation thereafter.

 The market should not overvalue RDX10531 at this stage.
-Before an IND, before human safety data and before a defined registration path, it is optionality.
-But optionality has a role in a stock hub.
-If IBSRELA grows, XPHOZAH stabilizes and ACCEL progresses, a next-generation NHE3 program can help Ardelyx tell a broader platform story.
+Before an IND, before human safety data and before a defined registration path, it remains early optionality.
+Even so, the program can contribute to Ardelyx’s long-term strategic value if IBSRELA grows, XPHOZAH stabilizes and ACCEL progresses.
 If the commercial business disappoints, early pipeline assets will not be enough to carry the valuation.

 The key question is capital allocation.
 Ardelyx has to decide how much to spend on new pipeline formation while still proving that the existing commercial business can scale efficiently.
 Investors usually reward pipeline expansion when the base business is healthy.
 They become less patient when the base business is still loss-making and the company keeps adding programs.
 RDX10531 is therefore a watch item for strategy, not only science.

-One reason Ardelyx deserves a stock-hub treatment rather than only a quarterly update is that the tenapanor story is not just a near-term launch story.
+The tenapanor story is not limited to a near-term commercial launch.
 In February 2026, the company announced that the U.S. Patent and Trademark Office had issued U.S. Patent No. 12,539,299, titled “Oral Formulations of Tenapanor.”
 Ardelyx stated that the patent covers the commercial formulations of both IBSRELA and XPHOZAH, has an expiration date of November 26, 2042, and is listed in the FDA Orange Book for both products.

 For investors, this does not eliminate commercial risk.
 Patent life is not the same thing as revenue certainty, and Orange Book listings can still be challenged.
 But the 2042 formulation patent is important because it extends the conversation beyond a simple short-window launch thesis.
 A company with two approved products, a growing IBSRELA franchise, a Phase 3 label-expansion program and a longer IP runway can be valued differently from a biotech facing an imminent loss-of-exclusivity wall.